Particular/docs.particular.net/tutorials/nservicebus-step-by-step/5-retrying-errors/tutorial.md

 snippet: ThrowTransient

-4. Start the solution, and either select **Detach All** in the **Debug** menu, or just start the solution without debugging (Ctrl+F5).
+4. Start the solution, and either select **Detach All** in the **Debug** menu, or just start the solution without debugging (<kbd>Ctrl</kbd>+<kbd>F5</kbd>).
 4. In the **ClientUI** window, send one message at a time by pressing <kbd>P</kbd>, and watch the **Sales** window.

 As you will see in the **Sales** window, 80% of the messages will go through as normal.
 When an exception occurs, the exception trace will be displayed once in white, and then generally succeed on the next try.
 After the successful retry, the other windows will continue to react as normal to complete the process.

-With NServiceBus watching over your processes with automated retries, you just don't have to worry about transient failures anymore.
+With NServiceBus watching over your processes with automated retries, you don't have to worry about transient failures anymore.
 If an error is severe enough, it will progress through immediate and delayed retries and be delivered to an error queue.
 Then you know that it's a severe error that needs to be addressed.

 ## Summary